alepouna/aviation-apps-starter/README.md

 Please do not create feature requests, issues or pull requests that request more software.
 I made this script with the software I use locally.
 If you want to add or remove software, please just add them to your local script.
 If you need help with that, ask in my airline Discord. https://aegeanairva.com/ Thank you!

+# Fix "launcher.ps1 cannot be loaded because running scripts is disabled on this system"
+1. Open an **ADMIN** Power Shell prompt
+2. Run `Set-ExecutionPolicy Unrestricted`
+3. Press A
+Done!
+Please note that this allows all PS1 scripts to be executed and can be unsafe.